 - Drain the water using a sieve, and press out all the extra water from the chunks using the back of a cup.
 Grind coarsely (use the pulse function so that you don't make it into a fine paste) and keep aside.

 - Peel and roughly chop the beet, potatoes.
 Wash and clean the cauliflower florets.
 Place them all together in a small pressure cooker with ½ tsp salt, 1 cup water and pressure cook for 10 minutes.
-Open when cool enough and mash with a potato masher until you get a coarse puree.
+Open when cool enough and mash with steel masher until you get a coarse puree.
 Keep aside.